RonanQuigley/isomorphic-hot-reload-boilerplate/README.md

 -   Watches for server side changes and reloads the browser
 -   Handles all files in memory for the fastest possible update times.

-If you're looking for a speedier set up than using browser-sync or nodemon, then this might be for you.
+If you're looking for a speedier set up than using browser-sync, webpack dev server or nodemon, then this might be for you.

+Developed using Windows; if there's a linux/mac issue, [let me know](https://github.com/RonanQuigley/isomorphic-hot-reload-boilerplate/issues).

 ## Installation